isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 <b>After two heart attacks and more than 60 years as a nurse and mid-wife, Sister Thomasina Sewell, 81, still keeps patients company every day at the Assisi Hospital and Mount Alvernia Hospital.</b>

-The Assisi Hospice used to be a con- vent housing nuns, but we vacated it and refurbished it as a hospice for the terminally ill in 1992.
+The Assisi Hospice used to be a convent housing nuns, but we vacated it and refurbished it as a hospice for the terminally ill in 1992.
 The idea of nursing terminally ill patients is to give them quality of life.
 The way we care for them changes from how we do so in an acute hospital.
 We try to make the hospice home for such patients and their families, to help them come to terms with one another.

 You cannot allow the sadness to get to you, otherwise you are of no help to patients.
 But people shouldn’t think they have to be trained before they can be with them.
 Your presence is important because often, their fear is loneliness and that nobody understands what they are going through.
 That’s why every room in the hospice has a sofa, to encourage family members of patients to stay overnight.